Over 230 iPads have been presented to teens in cancer treatment!

-Jake Franzel was a senior at Lindbergh High School when he started treatment for osteosarcoma, a form of bone cancer.
+Jake Franzel was a freshman at Lindbergh High School when he started treatment for osteosarcoma, a form of bone cancer.
 He received an iPad during his treatment to help him keep up with his friends, work on his homework, upload textbooks for school, watch movies, and play games.

 "Jake's best quality was his selflessness, as he was dedicated to raising money for Friends of Kids with Cancer.
 He never forgot about those who helped him throughout his journey."